 A worked example

-To examine how energy cost savings can fund the enabling infrastructure (build a team, hire consultants, installed software and smart metering, we start with the following assumptions:
+To examine how energy cost savings can fund the enabling infrastructure (build a team, hire consultants, cover software and smart metering costs), we start with the following assumptions:

 Fixed Costs:

-• Staff costs of $120,000 FTE for a “sustainability” staff member that can deliver, with support from the consultant and software (multiple staff are included in the high annual energy use cases)
+- Staff costs of $120,000 per year for a “sustainability” staff member that can deliver, with support from the consultant and software (multiple staff are included in the high annual energy use cases)

 Variable costs

-• 5% of savings over five years used to fund expert consulting inputs and energy management software subscriptions (5 x 5 guaranteed savings model)
+- 5% of savings over five years used to fund expert consulting inputs and energy management software subscriptions

 Energy Savings Assumptions